 This Plan provides a path towards a more sustainable tomorrow - we will have to continue to track our progress and work together to achieve it.
 This assessment has been supported by the Planning and Development Advisory Council (PDAC) and planning partners spanning government, non-profit, and private interest groups.
-On January 21, 2021, the PDAC endorsed the draft CSDP document to support finalization.
-The Final CSDP was published for public comment on and public meetings were held on Saipan, Tinian, and Rota in <first week of March?>.
-Additional comments were addressed in a final update.
+On January 21, 2021, the PDAC endorsed the draft CSDP document to support finalization, and endorsed the final draft for public notice and comment on June 7, 2021.
+The Final Draft CSDP was published for public comment on June 8, 2021 and public meetings were held on Saipan, Tinian, and Rota in June and July, 2021.
+Additional comments were addressed in a final update <dates / details as needed here>.

-It was submitted to the PDAC for endorsement on , and to the Governor for approval on .
+It was submitted to the PDAC for endorsement on \\\\, and to the Governor for approval on \\\\.